RobbyLawrence/Underbranch/helloplus/rlawren9/README.md

 The frontend code can be found in `public/index.html`, and the server code is in `server.js`.

 Currently, this server is being hosted on the team web server and viewers can test the authentication by going to `underbranch.org/helloplus/rlawren9`.
 Most of this code is going to used for the login, which is why I chose this as my HelloPlus project.

+If you'd like to verify that your profile was added to the MySQL database, feel free to email us at `admin@underbranch.org`.
+I'll confirm that your email was added to the database upon request.